 4 T. Paprika

 Mix ingredient together until well blended.
-Store tightly covered in cook, dry place.
-Makes about 1 c.
+Store tightly covered in cool, dry place.
+Makes about 1 cup.

 This barbecue sauce recipe is one that I have been using for years.
 I like it because the base is tomato soup and tomato sauce.
 It keeps in the refrigerator for up to six months and can be frozen.
 You may use any kind of vinegar in this although I used rice vinegar this time.